Meconium Aspiration Syndrome Symptoms

 2. Skin Color Changes

 Babies with MAS may experience skin color changes due to breathing difficulties.
 Light-skinned babies may develop blue lips or skin (cyanosis), and babies with darker skin may develop white or gray skin.
+This skin color means that the baby is not getting enough oxygen.

 Breathing troubles can be serious, and health care providers should intervene right away if a baby is showing skin color changes.
 It is one of the more concerning meconium aspiration syndrome symptoms.